Kindergartner finds cocaine in classmate's backpack

 A grandparent picking up his kindergarten student at dismissal had questions.

-"How does that even get in her bookbag?" said Anthony Richardson.
+"How does that even get in her bookbag?"
+Anthony Richardson said.
 "Police will have a thorough investigation, hopefully everything is good."

 There are approximately 25 children in the kindergarten class.
 Police said if anyone experiences symptoms, they need to go to Children's Hospital of Philadelphia.